-Part of the annual Control Self-Assessment of managers pertaining to LEONI's Social Charter involves confirming at all of the Group's 93 locations that all employees are of at least the minimum age under local law and are at least 15 years old.
-This ensures that child labour is never used at LEONI.
+Part of the annual Control Self Assessment of managers pertaining to LEONI's Social Charter involves confirming at all of the Group companies that all employees are of at least the minimum age under local law and are at least 15 years old.

-Furthermore, breaches of these principles require "Human Resource Reporting" and can also be reported directly to our Chief Compliance Officer via our internal compliance process.
+Furthermore, breaches of these principles require Human Resource Reporting and can also be reported directly to our Chief Compliance Officer via our internal compliance process.
 In addition, the Internal Audit department checks this on a random basis as a separate control factor of our Internal Control System (ICS).
+We received no reports of any breaches of this kind in 2012.